 Symbolism in A Christmas Carol: Weather.

 Weather is used as a motif in A Christmas Carol to represent Scrooge’s character and how it changes.
 As we are introduced to Scrooge the weather is cold, bleak, biting with a heavy fog that permeates at every chink and keyhole.
 This bleak weather reflects the coldness of Scrooge’s character whilst the fog is symbolic of masking what he cannot see, namely that he is ignorant to the plight of those less fortunate around him.
 After Scrooge harshly dismisses two charity collectors the fog and darkness thickened and the cold became intense.
 Even the spirit of the weather appears when we learn the fog and frost so hung about the black old gateway of the house, that it seemed as if the Genius of the Weather sat in mournful meditation on the threshold.
-Towards the end of the story, when Scrooge is a changed person, the fog and mist from the previous day has lifted, the day is described as bright rather than bleak and although it remains a cold winter’s day, the weather has also turned, with no fog, no mist; clear, bright, jovial, stirring, cold; cold, piping for the blood to dance to; Golden sunlight; Heavenly sky; sweet fresh air.
+Towards the end of the story, when Scrooge has resolved to be a changed man, he looks out and, although it remains a cold winter’s day, the weather has also turned, with no fog, no mist; clear, bright, jovial, stirring, cold; cold, piping for the blood to dance to; Golden sunlight; Heavenly sky; sweet fresh air.

 Once upon a time—of all the good days in the year, on Christmas Eve—old Scrooge sat busy in his counting-house.
 It was cold, bleak, biting weather: foggy withal: and he could hear the people in the court outside, go wheezing up and down, beating their hands upon their breasts, and stamping their feet upon the pavement stones to warm them.
 The city clocks had only just gone three, but it was quite dark already—it had not been light all day—and candles were flaring in the windows of the neighbouring offices, like ruddy smears upon the palpable brown air.
 The fog came pouring in at every chink and keyhole, and was so dense without, that although the court was of the narrowest, the houses opposite were mere phantoms.
 To see the dingy cloud come drooping down, obscuring everything, one might have thought that Nature lived hard by, and was brewing on a large scale.